pleabargain/EnglishHelpsYourCareer/verbs.md

 * I haven't refactored any code since last year.

 # receive received (d) (reg)
-* We recieved good medical service at that hospital.
+* We received good medical service at that hospital.
 * We should have received the package by now.
 * We have not received the funds yet.
 * I haven't received your email.